 National School Counseling Week, sponsored by ASCA, focuses on how counselors contribute to and impact U.S. school systems.
 Below, you can learn more about this day, including ways to celebrate and show appreciation with your students.

 When Is National School Counseling Week in 2022?

 In 2022, National School Counseling Week will be February 7-11.
 It's celebrated each year during the first full week of February.

 What Is National School Counseling Week, and Why Do We Celebrate It?

 The ASCA website explains that National School Counseling Week “highlights the tremendous impact school counselors can have in helping students achieve school success and plan for a career.”

 School counselors play a vital role in helping students face various challenges.
-In, Alvin Nash, president of United Teachers of Pasadena, said counselors allow K-12 students to better understand their own strengths; work with parents to help them overcome obstacles in raising their children; and encourage educators to have their students set healthy, positive goals.
+In Pasadena Now, Alvin Nash, president of United Teachers of Pasadena, said counselors allow K-12 students to better understand their own strengths; work with parents to help them overcome obstacles in raising their children; and encourage educators to have their students set healthy, positive goals.

-Counselors are licensed educators who address students’ academic, career, and social/emotional development needs “by designing, implementing, evaluating, and enhancing a comprehensive school counseling program that promotes and enhances student success,”.
+Counselors are licensed educators who address students’ academic, career, and social/emotional development needs by implementing and executing a counseling program aiming for student success, according to ASCA.
 They can work in elementary, middle, or high schools or in district supervisory roles.

-In particular, school counselors can.
+In particular, school counselors can benefit students of color and low-income students.
 Research links high student-to-counselor ratios in low-income schools with better outcomes, including improved attendance, fewer disciplinary incidents, and higher graduation rates.
 Per ASCA: